DamascenoRafael/mqtt-simulator/README.md

 * Small and easy-to-configure simulator for publishing data to a broker
 * Configuration from a single JSON file
 * Connection on pre-defined fixed topics
-* Connection on multiple topics that have a variable id at the end
+* Connection on multiple topics that have a variable id or items at the end
 * Random variation of data generated according to configuration parameters

 ## Getting Started